The Many Names of The Virgin Mary

 This is part 2 of the Virgin Mary Trilogy, what started as a recount of a random experience about my discovery of a broken statue of the Virgin Mary Mother of Grace in my first post ‘Mary, Mother of Grace’ (linked below) – I realized there was more to explore – and to share.

 The more I delve into this the more I am fascinated by this research… a name with a title allows us to understand the greater aspect of the name bearer.
-Over the centuries the Virgin Mary has had many beautiful titles (also known as Marian Titles), and these titles have been given to honor her, as well as noting a specific event- such as what took place in Christian History as narrated in Sacred Scriptures; other titles came from Mary’s Life example -Our Lady of Sorrows; as well as a virtue in honor of her character such as Immaculate Heart of Mary; other titles were given to her through church doctrine and dogma; as well as titles that specify the location of apparitions of the Virgin Mary.
+Over the centuries the Virgin Mary has had many titles (also known as Marian Titles), and these titles have been given to honor her, as well as noting a specific event- such as what took place in Christian History as narrated in Sacred Scriptures; other titles came from Mary’s Life example -Our Lady of Sorrows; as well as a virtue in honor of her character such as Immaculate Heart of Mary; other titles were given to her through church doctrine and dogma; as well as titles that specify the location of apparitions of the Virgin Mary.

 History of the Day of the Lady of Altagracia: